AltCrypt/LeagueOfCalculation/README.md

 Wards: [$2]

 // These prices are implemented in the Program. //

+11/13/20

+// I have updated the code to have a menu now.
+It has 3 options, which is "start", "Inventory Price List", and "Exit". //
+// It is very simple but very cool to use. //

 // If Anyone Wants Me To Change Something Put It In The Issues Tab //